Two themes, two great series

 First and third Tuesdays 7 pm at the Cline Library auditorium.
 Free Admission

-NAU’s College of Arts and Letters and Social and College of Behavioral Sciences Film Series, co-sponsored by the Cline Library, promotes understanding and appreciation of cinema at Northern Arizona University and the greater Flagstaff community.
+NAU’s College of Arts and Letters and College of Social and Behavioral Sciences Film Series, co-sponsored by the Cline Library, promotes understanding and appreciation of cinema at Northern Arizona University and the greater Flagstaff community.

 Why is this film series important to NAU?